typescript-cheatsheets/react/README.md

 What's more annoying than modules with unexported types?
 Modules that are **untyped**!

+> Before you proceed - make sure you have checked that types don't exist in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) or [TypeSearch](https://microsoft.github.io/TypeSearch/)

 Fret not!
 There are more than a couple of ways in which you can solve this problem.

+### Slapping `any` on everything

 A **lazier** way would be to create a new type declaration file, say `typedec.d.ts`– if you don't already have one.
 Ensure that the path to file is resolvable by TypeScript by checking the `include` array in the `tsconfig.json` file at the root of your directory.